On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Definitions

 \section{Definitions}

-Given a flat surface $(S,\Ph)$ we can construct its \E{orientation double cover}: there is a translation surface $(\HS, \al)$ and a degree 2 branched covering map $p : \HS \to S$ so that $p^* \Ph = \al^2$.
+Given a flat surface $(S,\Ph)$ we can construct its \E{orientation double (branched) cover}: there is a translation surface $(\HS, \al)$ and a degree 2 branched covering map $p : \HS \to S$ so that $p^* \Ph = \al^2$.
 The branch points of $p$ are the odd order zeroes or poles of $\Ph$, and away from the branch points, $p$ is a local isometry. $\HS$ is disconnected if and only if $\Ph = \al^2$ for some abelian differential $\al$.
-See \cite[Figure 1]{MR2439000} for an example.
 The translation surface $\HS$ comes with an involution, an isometry $\io : \HS \to \HS$ which exchanges $\al$ and $-\al$ and fixes the ramification points of $p$.
 We can think of $(S,\Ph)$ as the orbifold quotient of $(\HS, \al)$ by the involution $\io$.
+The standard construction is described in more detail in Lemma \ref{lem:universal property}.
+Figure \ref{fig:minimal NUE} depicts the orientation double cover of the surface in Figure \ref{fig:double NUE} (both figures are in Section \ref{sec:double NUE}).

-\begin{defn} We say that a Borel probability measure $\mu$ on a flat surface $(S,\Ph)$ is an \E{invariant measure for the horizontal foliation} if there is an invariant Borel probability measure $\nu$ for the horizontal flow on $(\HS,\al)$ such that $\mu = p_*\nu$.
+\begin{defn} We say that a Borel probability measure $\mu$ on a compact flat surface $(S,\Ph)$ is an \E{invariant measure for the horizontal foliation} if there is an invariant Borel probability measure $\nu$ for the horizontal flow on $(\HS,\al)$ such that $\mu = p_*\nu$.
 There is a simplex $C$ of invariant measures for the horizontal flow, and we say that an invariant measure is \E{ergodic} if it is an extreme point of the simplex $p_*C$. \end{defn}

 The purpose of this definition is to ensure some kind of "flow invariance" for measures on $S$, even though we do not have a flow on $S$.
 We could also consider all \E{transverse invariant measures}.
-These gadgets give lengths to transversals to the horizontal foliation and are invariant under homotopy along the foliation, or \E{holonomy}.
+These gadgets give lengths to arcs transverse to the horizontal foliation and are invariant under homotopy along the foliation.

 \begin{prop} Every projection of a horizontal flow invariant measure on $\HS$ determines a transverse invariant measure for the horizontal foliation on $S$, and vice versa. \end{prop} \begin{proof} Each projection $p_*\nu$ of an invariant measure $\nu$ for the horizontal flow of $\al$ determines a transverse invariant measure $\Upsilon$ for the horizontal foliation of $\Ph$: